 Boulders Beach is the main beach of Simon Town, which is home a friendly penguin breeding colony.
 Penguins rule the beach, but in some places, they wander from their colony to parts of the beach opened for people.
 They are used to people but please do not try to pet them or pick them up—they may bite!
-Penguins have been known to swim alongside people in the sea.
+But you can still see them on land and in the water: penguins have been known to swim alongside people in the sea.

 The small coastal town of Betty’s Bay has been featured in nature documentaries showcasing the flocks of penguins that waddle off Main Beach and set up nests under porches, in garages, and under bushes belonging to residents.
 Efforts in recent years have helped to keep most of the penguins on Main Beach—birdwatching in the meantime has become a big tourist attraction.
 While you’re there, check out the Harold Point Botanical Garden to learn about more than just the penguins!

 The jewel in the crown in Betty’s Bay for penguin lovers is the Stoney Point Penguin Colony.
 In fact, some tourists even prefer Stoney Point to the ever-popular Boulder’s Beach.
 Not only is Stoney Point home to hundreds of penguins, but you’ll also be able to see many lizards and a peculiarly cute mammal called a dassie, or rock hyrax.